astavonin/presentations/active_objects/presentation.md

 }
 ```
 where:
 - `inCh` is an input channel.
 Input channel is the only way to interact with Processor.
-    - `done` signal for shutting processor down.
+- `done` is signal for shutting processor down.

 ---
+# Request sending 1/2
+### Event loop initialization

 ```go
 	done := make(chan struct{})
 	inCh := make(chan request, 10)

 	go eventLoop(done, inCh)
 ```
+where:
+- `inCh` shouldn't block callers, which means buffer size is reasonably big.
+- `eventLoop` has own thread and `inCh` is the only way to communicate with it.

+---
+# Request sending 2/2
+### Requests and response

 ```go
 	resp := make(chan response, 1)